jonasm2-cs/Azure-SOC-Project/README.md

 2. On the Left hand side Click on Logs > Close pop-ups > Switch to KQL mode on the top right (Formerly Simple Mode)
 3. On the top panel > Type "Security Event"

 ## P7.
 Uploading Geoloaction Data to Microsoft Sentinel
+**Objective:** Import a list of Locations to determine where our Failed login attempts are coming from
 <img width="1180" height="685" alt="image" src="https://github.com/user-attachments/assets/56378224-654d-4d01-a303-2f4c3fc95f34" />

 ### Step 1: Creating a Watchlist